 - In a medium metal bowl, sprinkle gelatin over cold water to soften for 1 minute.
 Whisk egg yolks into gelatin until smooth.
 Set bowl over the saucepan of simmering water.
 Cook gelatin-egg mixture, whisking constantly, until an instant-read thermometer inserted into mixture registers 160°F (71 C), about two minutes.
 Use a digital thermometer for easy reading, tilting bowl to facilitate measuring the temperature.

 - Remove bowl from pan and by hand with a French whisk or balloon whisk, beat egg mixture until cool and thickened, about 5 minutes.
-You can also use an electric mixer with the whisk attachment.
+You can also use a handheld electric mixer with the whisk attachment.
 The mixture will be sticky.
 Beat in pumpkin, Xagave, spices and vanilla until smooth and combined.
 Chill pumpkin mixture, covered with plastic film, until thickened and cool, about 30 minutes.

 - In the bowl of a standing mixer with whisk attachment, beat Healthy Top on high speed until thick, creamy and stiffened.
 Beat in the pumpkin mixture.
 You can also use a hand mixer.